Georgia House holds hearing on election security

 The same committee held a hearing earlier this month in which Rudy Giuliani and other advocates of President Donald Trump repeated claims that widespread fraud in Georgia tipped the balance of the election.

-The officials expected to speak this morning have been adamant in denying evidence of any organized, concerted effort to manipulate Georgia's election outcome.
+The officials expected to speak Wednesday morning have been adamant in denying evidence of any organized, concerted effort to manipulate Georgia's election outcome.

 The hearing will begin at 9 a.m.
 11Alive will stream it in the video player above and on our YouTube channel.